 Disbursements are costs related to your matter that are payable to third parties, such as Court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 Typical disbursements could include:-

-- Court issued copies of the Grant of Representation – £0.50 each
+- Court issued copies of the Grant of Representation – £1.50 each plus VAT

 - Bankruptcy searches – £2.00 each (except Charitable beneficiaries where no search is required).
 If there are foreign beneficiaries, the search may be more expensive and would have to be advised at the time instructions were given.
 The cost is largely dependent on the 3rd party institution proving the service.